Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.

 In addition, you can also check examination locations and any location changes on the screens in the lobby of the Van der Goot building.

-- Bring a valid ID (university student card, driving license, ID card or passport)
+- Bring a valid and physical ID (university student card, driving license, ID card or passport)

 - Bring some pens and pencils, an eraser and, if allowed, a calculator and possibly a reserve calculator.
 Make sure you have backups!